anilbidari/kuberentes-class/README.md

 cd kuberenetes-class
 sudo chmod a+x node.sh
 ./node.sh
+sudo kubeadm join (command you copied in your master node deployment at the end of step 1 completetion)

 ###### Step 3 ===========
 Login to Slave node3 -SSH as ubuntu user ( dont switch to root)